FearGoidte/infrangible/README.markdown

-# Infrangible
+﻿# Infrangible

-This is a [Ruby](https://www.ruby-lang.org/) script to automatically insert [non-breaking spaces](https://en.wikipedia.org/wiki/Non-breaking_space) between certain words.

 A <dfn>non-breaking space</dfn> is the same width as a normal space, but prevents the text from flowing to a new line or page.
-It’s an invisible glue between the words on either side.
+It is an invisible glue between the words on either side.

+This is a [Ruby](https://www.ruby-lang.org/) extension for the [Middleman](https://middlemanapp.com) static website generator to automate the insertion of [non-breaking spaces](https://en.wikipedia.org/wiki/Non-breaking_space) between certain words.

+## Features

+* Respects existing non-breaking spaces and ignores [Text-level Semantics](http://www.w3.org/TR/html5/text-level-semantics.html#text-level-semantics) mark-up.
+* Limits the length of generated ‘unbreakable’ lines to forty characters, by default, or to a variable that can be passed to the extension.

 ## Copyright